gjanders/SplunkAdmins/README.md

 - `SearchHeadLevel - Users with auto-finalized searches`
 - `SearchHeadLevel - User - Dashboards searching all indexes`
 - `SearchHeadLevel - Detect Excessive Search Use - Dashboard - Automated`
+- `SearchHeadLevel - Detect lookups that have not being accessed for a period of time`
 - `SearchHeadLevel - WLM aborted searches`
 - `SearchHeadLevel - Dashboards with all time searches set`
 - `SearchHeadLevel - SavedSearches using special characters`